Photo by Irina Bg / Shutterstock

 Seemingly counter-intuitively, despite society’s emphasis on maintaining our looks, there can be a slight stigma when it comes to anti-aging procedures.
 “I think this is because we only notice the really unnatural looking people we see on TV or out on the street,” says Nazarian.
 She believes that starting with an anti-aging plan and good habits early can lead to a more natural outcomes.
 Both doctors have a “less is more” philosophy: When a little is done here or there over time, people will notice a person who seems virtually ageless, unaware of the fine-tuning that takes place.
 This alleviates the common fear many have of being under scrutiny for simply wanting to look our best.

-So which non-surgical methods are best for keeping one’s age a secret?
+So which non-surgical beauty secret is best for keeping one’s age under wraps?
 For Nazarian, non-invasive skin tightening devices and lasers combined with microneedling are a very effective surgical alternative if skin laxity is mild to moderate.
 For Bonakdar, botulinum toxin and hyaluronic acid dermal fillers have been the game changers for youth preservation.
 So much, in fact, that according to Bonakdar, “These two procedures have shifted the pendulum from facial plastic surgery to nonsurgical facial enhancements.”

 She believes that starting with an anti-aging plan and good habits early can lead to a more natural outcomes.